OmicsWorkflows/KNIME_workflows/README.md

 -	Workflows should be well documented both within the KNIME and in respective readme files of each workflow.
 The readme file should contain:
     -	Workflow description including the purpose of the whole pipeline
     -	Description of data which can be utilized within the workflow
-    -	Documentation of all essential and recommended nodes and metanodes
+    -	Documentation of all nodes and metanodes within the workflow
 -	Image of the particular workflow

 ## List  of used programs and extensions and the respective licenses